 Through this convoluted relationship between the two objects, Huan establishes complex philosophical binaries between life and death, permanence and impermanence.
 Adding to the complexity, he also chooses to express impermanence in the form of Buddha – the one that (in Buddhism) signifies immortality; the one (the only one) that conquers mortality and impermanence.
 The ‘truth’ in Huan’s work is therefore from the start multidimensional, perhaps itself fragile and impermanent.

-It is this ambiguity in both of the works that makes them gripping and interesting beyond their pure formal and physical appearances.
+It is this ambiguity in both of the works that makes them gripping and ‘permanently’ interesting.
 Huan’s Buddha is, in fact, so inconclusive that the artist himself cannot foresee its result, its final message (if there is one).

 In Sydney’s reiteration of the work, the ash Buddha remained solid throughout the exhibition.
 No crumbling (or a very minimal one) took place and the artist’s intention to demonstrate impermanence ‘failed’, the idea of necessary impermanence was brought into question.
 Proudly and stubbornly Sydney Buddha kept standing at its five meters tall; the monumental stare-off between him and his aluminium compatriot persisted.